zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

     });
     </script>

-### end
+### dragstart

-Fires when item dragging ends but before the item's position is changed in the DOM.
-This event is suitable for preventing the sort action.
+Fires when ListBox item(s) drag starts.

 #### Event Data

+##### e.draggableEvent `Object`

+The original draggable's dragstart event data.

-##### e.action `String`
+##### e.item `jQuery`

-Possible values are: "sort" - indicates that item's position was changed inside the same ListBox container; "remove" - indicates that the item was removed from current ListBox widget; "receive" - indicates that the item was received by a connected ListBox widget instance;
+The element that will be dragged.

 ##### e.preventDefault `Function`

-If invoked prevents the sort action.
-The element will be reverted at its original position.
-The hint and placeholder will be destroyed.
+If invoked prevents the drag start action.
+The element will remain at its original position.
+The hint and placeholder will not be initialized.

-##### e.item `jQuery`

-The element that is dragged.

-##### e.oldIndex `Number`

-The original position of the item in the ListBox collection.
-In case the item is received from connected ListBox the value will be -1

-##### e.newIndex `Number`

-The position where item will be placed.
-In case the item is removed from connected ListBox the value will be -1

-##### e.draggableEvent `Object`

-The original draggable's drag event data.

-#### Example
+#### Example - prevent certain item from being dragged by cancelling the drag start action

     <select id="listBox">
         <option>Orange</option>